lingxiao/neural-chatbot/models/ts_hred/README.md

 </pre>

 Again the sentences are grammatical, but the response this example ``appears" less sensible than the previous one.

+On day three, the outputs are comparable to that of day two.
 All in HRED was able to acquire a langauge model, although its ability to track conversation state is unclear.

 ## FUTURE WORK ##